 As the industries or activities in both the first and second sector based on the production of goods and services for the purpose of sale in the market, and therefore it have a market price or an equivalent price in the market (also includes output for own final use).
-While for the third and fourth sectors it represented the services producers of government and non-profit institution serving households.
-As the supply table Shows both of the value of various products produced in each industry valued by basic Prices (basic price does not include transportation and trade margins and net taxes on products), as well as the total supply of each product is valued by both basic prices and Purchasers prices (the price paid by the buyer, i.e. after the addition of margins and net taxes on production and products), And for the use table it displays both the cost of production in every industry (the uses of each product valued by purchasing price).
+While for the third and fourth sectors it represented the services producers of government and non-profit institution that serving households.
+As These services have no market price or an equivalent market price.
+The last sector illustrates the paid services that Offers among households.

+the supply table Shows both of the value of various products produced in each industry valued by basic Prices (basic price does not include transportation and trade margins, and net taxes on products), as well as the total supply of each product valued by both basic prices and Purchasers prices (the price paid by the buyer, i.e. after the addition of margins and net taxes on production and products), And for the use table it displays both the cost of production in every industry (the uses of each product valued by purchasing price).